MyonicS/pyTGA/README.md

 - [Spyder](https://www.spyder-ide.org/) - a scientific environment designed for Python

 #### Learn the basics
-There are plenty of online tutorials availible.
+There are plenty of online tutorials available.
 Here are some recommendations:
 - [Boot.dev](https://www.boot.dev/)
 - [sololearn](https://www.sololearn.com/en/)

 #### Learn about the most important libraries
-For many applications in science, you wont need much more than these 3 libraries:
+For many applications in science, you won't need much more than these 3 libraries:
 - [NumPy](https://numpy.org/) - fundamental package for scientific computing in Python
 - [pandas](https://pandas.pydata.org/) - data analysis and manipulation library
 - [Matplotlib](https://matplotlib.org/) - comprehensive library for plotting